The 5 Stages of Digital Marketing Maturity [with Self-Assessment & Matrix Template]

 2c.
 Yet to Deliver

-The organisation is beginning to take things seriously in this sub-stage, but Digital Marketing is still yet to demonstrate business value.
+The organisation takes things more seriously in this sub-stage, but Digital Marketing still hasn’t demonstrated real business value.
 Resources are being recruited and ideas around goals, data, tools and processes are starting to form, though internal friction is likely experienced.

 By this point, the business is preparing for the future and starting to build an environment where strategy and optimisation become possible.